 During the subsequent months of your cherub’s life, her bodyweight shouldn’t fall too drastically below or rise too quickly above their percentile group, in order for them to be considered as healthy.

-Dr Wong points out that while the majority of babies have no problems gaining weight, she has come across cases where infants experience a slow gain or drop in bodyweight.
+Lo points out that while the majority of babies have no problems gaining weight, she has come across cases where infants experience a slow gain or drop in bodyweight.
 “For such cases, we will usually advise the parent to come and see the doctor, to get a thorough assessment to spot and resolve any potential health issues.”

 By 1 year, your child should at least be triple his birthweight.

-Dr Wong shares the possible causes for your child’s slow weight gain, includes:
+Lo shares the possible causes for your child’s slow weight gain, includes:

 1) Lactose intolerance

 PROBLEM Lactose is the main form of sugar found in all forms of milk — breastmilk, formula milk and animal milk.
 It is also an important source of carbohydrates for your infant.
 However, because of your child’s sensitive gut flora or for genetic reasons, bubba isn’t able to stomach these sugars.
 Some of the symptoms of lactose intolerance include loose watery stools that are green or yellow in colour, flatulence, noisy bowel sounds and vomiting.
 These signs usually occur from a few minutes to a few hours after having milk.
+This is a rare genetic congenital condition.
+Most cases appear at 2 to 3 years old when the body slowly decrease the production of lactase, an enzyme to break down lactose.
+Acquired lactose intolerance, which can appear at any age, is a temporary condition that follows a viral infection, food intolerance/allergy or celiac disease.

 SOLUTION Your paedi may advise you to avoid feeding your peewee any dairy products containing lactose and replace them with lactose-free products.
 However, when your little one grows, they will need to take supplements to load up on nutrients such as calcium in dairy products.